Wolf hunting: Meat

 In an 1868 issue of The Sant Paul's Magazine, Anthony Trollope gave an account on the palatability of wolf flesh, and how it was sometimes used as the subject of practical jokes among French hunters.

 Wolf meat was eaten several times during Vilhjalmur Stefansson's 1913 Arctic expedition, particularly during the summer, when wolves were fat.
 Natives in Transbaikalia reportedly ate wolf meat even when other food was plentiful.
 The consumption of wolf flesh and organs plays an important role in Asian folk medicine: in Mongolia, eating the meat and lungs of a wolf is said to alleviate colds, and sprinkling food with powdered wolf rectum is said to cure haemorroids.
 Accounts on how wolf meat tastes vary greatly, with descriptions ranging from "tough", "gristly", "distasteful" and "smelly", to "somewhat [resembling] chicken", and "very superior to lean venison".

+A total of 112 different exotic species, including wolf meat, are sold in addition to seafood at the Huanan Seafood Market in China.

 Terminology

 Wolf hunting historically gave rise to a vast vocabulary: